Nekmo/telegram-upload/README.rst

 ###############
 telegram-upload
 ###############

-Upload (and download) large files to Telegram using your account
+Telegram-upload uses your personal Telegram account to upload and download files up to 1.5GiB (bots are limited to 50 MiB).
+Turn Telegram into your personal cloud!

 To **install telegram-upload**, run this command in your terminal:

 .. code-block:: console

-    $ sudo pip install telegram-upload
+    $ sudo pip3 install -U telegram-upload

 This is the preferred method to install telegram-upload, as it will always install the most recent stable release.
+`More info in the documentation <https://docs.nekmo.org/telegram-upload/installation.html>`_

 To use this program you need an Telegram account and your *App api_id/api_hash* (get it in `my.telegram.org <https://my.telegram.org/>`_).
 The first time you use telegram-upload it requests your telephone, api_id and api_hash.
 Bot tokens can not be used with this program (bot uploads are limited to 50MB).
-To **send files**:
+To **send files** (by default it is uploaded to saved messages):

 .. code-block:: console